An elegant gazebo dotted with flowers or a poolside bar with lounge chairs — what does your dream deck look like?

 A wide variety of synthetic decking materials in the market have made it easier to trade in natural wood for much more low-maintenance options.
 At the same time, these alternatives are made of different materials that mimic the look and feel of the real deal.

-However, before you decide to install a synthetic deck in your home, ensure that you take prior written permission from the local building department.
-That said, your final choice of deck boards and building material should meet local code requirements.
+However, before you decide to install a synthetic deck in your home, ensure that you get prior written permission from the local building department.
+That said, your final choice of deck boards and building materials should meet local code requirements.

 Here are the synthetic decking materials you can choose from:

 Traditional composite decking products, or composite lumber, may be made from recycled materials, wood fibers, recycled plastic, and so on.
 Once these components are compounded and mixed with other additives, they are extruded into heavy deck boards and embossed to mimic wood.